phpgears/cqrs/README.md

 }
 ```

-**Why not just setting the variables directly in the named constructor?** Calling the Command constructor through `new self()` triggers the mechanisms to assure immutability and payload type
+**Why not just setting the variables directly in the named constructor?** Calling the Command constructor through `new self()` triggers the mechanisms to assure immutability and payload type check

 In case of a command without any payload you could extend `Gears\CQRS\AbstractEmptyCommand` which is directly instantiable